The Guide To Using Social Media For Oil & Gas

 LinkedIn is one of the most valuable tools in the oil and gas industry.
 Unlike the other platforms on this list it is focused towards professionals and with over 200 million members it is a great way to network with like minded professionals and to promote your updates to an engaged and capable audience.

-You can use LinkedIn in a variety of ways: individual networking to reach out to influencers or to identify new talent, company pages – which allow you to have a highly searchable page where list all of your company produces and accomplishments and most useful of all, groups.
+You can use LinkedIn in a variety of ways – individual networking to reach out to influencer or to identify new talent, company pages – which allow you to have a highly searchable page where list all of your company produces and accomplishments and most useful of all, groups.
 Groups allow you to build your own free forum where you can invite relevant professionals to discuss and debate specific topics.
 By engaging in this kind of activity you can really prove your worth as a thought leader as opposed to an organisation just talking at its audience.
-Conversations on LinkedIn can be incredibly valuable and powerful.
+Conversation on LinkedIn can be incredibly valuable and powerful.
 Remember that LinkedIn is a professional network so your tone of voice should be appropriate.

 Twitter is the best way to keep the community in the loop with short updates and to break big news.
 With over 300 million users, Twitter is all about broadcasting to the widest possible audience.
 Use the hashtag feature to group your themes or to join in on other existing trends and add your input.
 It’s a good way to track industry conversations and stay abreast of emerging trends.
 It is not about intimate discussion so make sure your updates are interesting and broad.
 Using images is a great way to stand out from other tweets.
 Also remember the lifespan of a tweet is only a few seconds as user feeds are always being update with new posts so don’t be afraid to be prolific with your tweets!